theoptimalpolicy/theoptimalpolicy.github.io/_posts/computational-neuroscience/2020-12-14-hazard-function.md

 We are conditioning on $X>t$ because we want to condition our probability on the fact that the event *hasn't occurred yet*.

-It's important to note that $h(t)$ doesn't represent a probability, it can assume values bigger than $1$.

 Is there a way to rewrite $h(t)$ in a different way?

 $$